-The Group maintains a prudent funding and treasury policy and the management is responsible to monitor its funding requirements and perform ongoing liquidity review.
-As at 31 December 2019, the share capital of the Group comprised only ordinary shares.
+The Group maintains a prudent funding and treasury policy and the management is responsible for monitoring its funding requirements and performing ongoing liquidity review.
+As at 31 December 2021, the issued share capital of the Group comprised only ordinary shares.
 The capital structure of the Group mainly consists of borrowings from bank and equity attributable to owners of the Group, comprising issued share capital and retained earnings respectively.
-Borrowings from bank were primarily at floating interest rates and denominated in Hong Kong dollars which were secured by pledged bank deposits and trade receivables of the Group.
+Borrowings from bank were denominated in Hong Kong dollars which were secured by pledged bank deposits and trade receivables of the Group.